carrieklc/enviro_viz/submission/submission_writeup.md

 - [How Much Water Does It Take To Wash Your Own Car At Home?](https://meguiarsonline.com/forums/showthread.php?61294-How-Much-Water-Does-It-Take-To-Wash-Your-Own-Car-At-Home)

 ** The main data set driving the application uses data from this source.
 Specifically, we considered only domestic water usage statistics with blue and grey water usage combined.

+#### Challenges

+The most difficult part for the team in this project was determining how to communicate our ideas as an effective visual.
+Although the plot is simple, we spent much time as a team discussing how to visualize the data clearly.

 #### Next Steps / Future Enhancements
 The application could be extended beyond domestic water use to explore water use associated with agriculture - for example, show the potential water savings associated with meat consumption reduction.